 A good quality wool blanket can be a fantastic investment that will last for years and help to keep you comfy and warm in the winter.
 The itchy wool of your childhood is mostly a thing of the past, replaced by new merino, alpaca, and soft options that offer all of the good things that come along with these types of blankets without the sometimes harsh, scratchy feel.

-In case you are wondering why these types of blankets are loved by so many, some of the top reasons include being hypoallergenic, fire-resistant, and they help regulate your body temperature making it more comfortable to sleep in a variety of different temperature levels.
-There are a lot of wool blankets on the market, some more comfortable than others.
+In case you are wondering why wool blankets are loved by so many, some of the top reasons include being hypoallergenic, fire-resistant, and they help regulate your body temperature making it more comfortable to sleep in a variety of different temperature levels.
+There are a lot of wool blankets on the market, with some being more comfortable than others.
 We have found those that are soft, cozy, and not itchy for most people.

 Pendleton Woolen Mills